loginom/loginom-help-en-omegat/data/processors/validation.md

 * distribution of classes is more uniform that improves the training quality;
 * if the output model error is estimated for each check, and its average value is defined for all checks, its received estimate will be more reliable.

-Practically $$k=10$$ is more frequently selected (10 — 10-fold cross validation) when the model is trained using 9/10 of data and it is tested using 1/10.
+в одинаковой пропорцииPractically $$k=10$$ is more frequently selected (10 — 10-fold cross validation) when the model is trained using 9/10 of data and it is tested using 1/10.
 Research has shown that in this case the most reliable estimate of the output model error is provided.

 ![K-folds cross validation method](./validation-1.svg)